devteam-zenhr/TestelloDevelopers/_posts/2015-06-17-api-documentation.markdown

 {% endhighlight %}

 # Test Bundles API
-The Tests API can be accessed with the following URL:
+The Test Bundles API can be accessed with the following URL:
   http://testello.com/api/v1/test_bundles
   The Test Bundles API supports the following action: